joemiller/twitter-tools-wordpress/README.txt

 If you are using widgets, you can drag Twitter Tools to your sidebar to display your latest tweets.

+= Shortcode =

+Use:

+`[aktt_tweets]`

+to show your latest tweets.
+This will show the number of tweets set in your Settings.
+If you want to control how many tweets are shown explicitly, you can do so by adding a 'count' parameter like this:

+`[aktt_tweets count=5]`

 = Template Tags =

 If you are not using widgest, you can use a template tag to add your latest tweets to your sidebar.